 Primates is an international journal of primatology whose aim is to provide a forum for the elucidation of all aspects of primates.
-It publishes original papers that contribute to the development of the scientific study of primates, and its scope embraces work in fields of biological investigation such as morphology, physiology, genetics, psychology, behavior, ecology, sociology, systematics, evolution, and medicine.
+The oldest primatological journal, Primates publishes original papers that advance the scientific study of primates, and its scope embraces work in diverse fields covering biological bases of behavior, socio-ecology, learning and cognition, social processes, systematics, evolution, and medicine.
 Contributions relevant to conservation of natural populations and welfare of captive primates are welcome.
 Studies focusing on nonprimate species may be considered if their relevance to primatology is clear.
 Original Articles as well as Review Articles, News and Perspectives, and Book Reviews are included.
 All manuscripts received are initially screened for suitability by members of the Editorial Board, taking into account style and ethical issues, leading to a swift decision about whether to send the manuscript for external review.

 The Editor-in-Chief is Tetsuro Matsuzawa, Kyoto University.

-The new cover of Primates features an infant male chimpanzee named Flanle wearing a leaf hat.
+The new cover of Primates features a young male chimpanzee named Jeje walking along a human trail toward the observers.
 Photo taken by Anup Shah and Fiona Rogers in Bossou, Guinea.

 To view the rest of this content please follow the download PDF link above.